Squarespace/wright-framework/README.md

 Wright
 ------------------------------

 A versatile, all-purpose Squarespace Template Framework.

-Note that this code may only be used on websites hosted on Squarespace.
-For more information, see License section below.
+*NOTICE: This code is licensed to you pursuant to Squarespace’s Developer Terms of Use.
+See license section below.*

 **Features**
 * Parallax scrolling images and background video